It’s that time again. The end of the year when the nights draw in, the fire is lit, and we begin to focus on the festive period ahead.

 Pen has exhibited at the Royal Scottish Academy, The Open Eye Gallery, Inverleith House, Talbot Rice Gallery in Edinburgh, and abroad in Chicago, Banff and Texas.
 Her work is focused on ‘Animals and plants, delicate encounters with nature, domestic interiors and everyday fables’

-To coincide with the Kirkcudbright Galleries exhibition focusing on the late Archie Sutter Watt RSW, we have gathered a few previously unseen works by Archie to be exhibited at this time.
+To coincide with the Kirkcudbright Galleries exhibition which opens later in the month, and includes work by the late Archie Sutter Watt RSW, we have gathered a few previously unseen works by Archie to be exhibited at this time.
 A few years have passed since we have been able to present new work by Archie, so we are very excited to be able to do so.

 We will also be treated to new paintings by one of Scotland’s most exciting contemporary artists and gallery favourite Gordon Wilson, who will be delighting us with his unique style of landscape and quirky figurative paintings, often featuring a beltie or two.
-Deborah Phillips will be sending some of her snowy landscapes with a touch of sparkle, whilst Jackie Henderson will be exhibiting her sought after paintings, featuring whimsical figures and very often birds.
+Deborah Phillips will be sending some of her snowy landscapes with a touch of sparkle, whilst Jackie Henderson will be exhibiting her sought after paintings, featuring whimsical figures and very often birds, and Helen Acklam will be providing some of her wee cottage landscape paintings.

 The Whitehouse Gallery is a part of the Own Art Scheme, where original work between £100-£2,500 can be spread over ten months, INTEREST FREE.